+IV.
 STUDY GOALS AND RESEARCH METHODOLOGY

-The CarLink II evaluation builds upon the research of the CarLink longitudinal market survey and field test (6, 10).
-As in the CarLink I field test, the current research investigates the perceptions and attitudes of carsharing participants through focus groups, questionnaires, and household interviews, as well as examining changes in travel patterns by comparing travel diaries and data collected automatically.
-The present study expands upon the previous survey by examining the CarLink II model and by increasing attention to cost issues (e.g., users' willingness-to-pay and perceived value of various CarLink features); CarLink commercial potential; and evaluation and refinement of the smart technology.
+The CarLink II evaluation builds upon the research of the CarLink longitudinal market survey and field test (4, 7).
+As in the CarLink I field test, the current research investigates the perceptions and attitudes of carsharing participants through focus groups, questionnaires, and household interviews, as well as examining changes in travel patterns by comparing travel diaries and automatically collected data.
+The present study expands upon the previous survey by examining the modified CarLink model and by increasing attention to cost issues (e.g., users' willingnessto-pay and perceived value of various CarLink features); CarLink commercial potential; and evaluation and refinement of the smart technologies.
 This research will provide valuable information to aid in the design of future carsharing systems, as well as helping to improve and transition the on-going CarLink II pilot project to a permanent enterprise.
 The primary study instruments and methodology are outlined below.